 Disadvantages of Dictation Apps

-Dictation and transcription software that use speech recognition have their uses.
+Dictation and transcription software that uses speech recognition has its uses.
 However, to be sure they are right for your application, you must be aware of their limitations.

 Category | Disadvantage | Impact |